Molly spent a summer backpacking through Thailand. Her goal is to share her unforgettable experience through stories and tips about Thailand

 In choosing the size of your pack, many cites advise you to consider the length of the trip you are planning.
 Most packs are designed for overnight, 1-2 night, or 5+ night trips, so advice on considering the length of your trip when it doesn't exceed one week is helpful.
-But for those planning a several week or even several month long trip, it is most important to consider the variety of activities you are planning, and therefore gear and clothing to accommodate.
+But for those planning several weeks or even several months-long trip, it is most important to consider the variety of activities you are planning, and therefore gear and clothing to accommodate.

 What Type of Trip Are You Planning?

 Knowing what your day-to-day agenda looks like will help you when packing for Thailand.
 Think about what type of trip you want to take before you begin the packing process.

 - The Full Experience: National Parks by day, Khao San Road by night

 You are planning a trip to Thailand to see the ruins, temples and golden Buddhas.
 You want to taste the mangoes with sticky rice at the street market and spice it up with the green curry in local restaurants.
 The trip you are planning is predominantly a sightseeing tour of the country that can be accomplished from a tour bus or by walking through the busy city streets.
 You don't plan on straying too far from the pavement unless it's a short trip up the mountain to visit a temple.

 Thai culture is modest.
 Even in the hot summer when temperatures soar over a hundred degrees you will see the local people completely covered.
 While your physical attributes may keep you from blending in, assuming you're not of Asian descent, you might consider blending in with your dress as a sign of respect for the Thai culture.
 This means wearing pants or a long skirt and a lightweight blouse or shirt with sleeves.